 I must warn you, Joe Santagato & Danny Lopriore’s humor is not for all.
 So beware.

-I have been told that I tend to abruptly end my blog post.
-Honestly, I think my psych evolution of 2019 with insights on the podcast that has helped me through this short journey is all I had to talk about for today.
-I am slowly trying to be the best of me – and God knows how I have not been.
+Honestly, I think my psych evolution of 2019 with insights on the podcasts that has helped me through this short journey is all I had to talk about for today.
 I am grateful for the podcasts and their creators.
 I am making more self-aware choices and saying yes to mental and physical well being.
-I have decided that no one or nothing can or will get in the way of my happiness.
-There is nothing else to add.
+Nothing can or will get in the way of ones happiness.

-What about you?
-How has your brain shifted lately?
-When was your last self-evaluation?
+What about you, when was your last self-evaluation?
 Do you practice self-awareness?
 Do you assess your impact on your surroundings?
-Are you hurting people?
 Are you blocking your own happiness?
-Are you hurting yourself…?
+Hurting yourself…?

 On that note,